JuicyGyri/neuropsychdatabase/README.md

 # Neuropsych Database
-Repository for REDCap database code and materials to construct a Clinical Neuropsychology Assessment Database.
+Repository for REDCap database structure and materials to construct a Clinical Neuropsychology Assessment Database.

 You can find the XML structure for REDCap (upload and go); and the data dictionary.